 Basic Variable Rate

 Basic Variable Rate loans offer a lower interest rate, but fewer features.
 In certain cases you usually have the option to pay for additional flexibility and features when you need them.

 Stands for Business Activity Statement.
 This is a form that businesses are required to submit to the Australian Taxation Office to report their taxation obligations.

 Credit Report or Credit File or CRAA

 Previously referred to as CRAA which is an acronym for The Credit Reference Association of Australia (CRAA), the body which holds credit details on Australians, more commonly referred to as your credit file.
 When applying for any type of credit, credit providers i.e. lending institutions make an inquiry on the applicants credit file to view the credit history of the borrower.
-Almost all borrowers who have any credit history will have their credit file listed with VEDA Advantage or Dun & Bradstreet
+Almost all borrowers who have any credit history will have their credit file listed with Equifax (formerly VEDA) or Dun & Bradstreet

 A construction loan is a loan used to build or develop property.
 Construction loans work on the basis of progressive draw downs.On a standard domestic building project the loan will generally be drawn in stages as follows in accordance with the fixed price building contact;

 Once the dwelling(s) are complete the residential construction loan converts into a standard home or investment loan.